 When you run your own business, it's important to continually assess the results of your online marketing efforts.
 In a Search Engine Optimisation (SEO) campaign, for example, key indicators of success are high rankings in Google, click-through rates (CTR) to your website and visitor engagement.

-However, all of these metrics are meaningless unless the website traffic you generate also leads to sales.
-That’s why conversion rates are such an important measure of success and why Conversion Rate Optimisation (CRO) is a key part of any successful digital marketing strategy.
+However, all of these metrics are meaningless unless the website traffic you generate, and the potential customers you attract to your website, also leads to sales.
+That's why conversion rates are such an important measure of success and why Conversion Rate Optimisation (CRO) is a key part of any successful digital marketing strategy.

 What is Conversion Rate Optimisation?